vijayraavi/architecture-center/docs/guide/design-principles/index.md

 ## Design for operations

-**Design so the operations team has the tools they need.** The cloud has dramatically changed the role of the operations team.
+The cloud has dramatically changed the role of the operations team.
 Critical functions of the operations team include deployment, monitoring, escalation, incident response, and security auditing.

 Robust logging and tracing are particularly important in cloud applications.
 Involve the operations team in design and planning, to ensure the application gives them the data and insight thay need to be successful.
 See [DevOps Checklist](../../checklist/dev-ops.md).